clavataai/NeMo-Guardrails/docs/user-guides/community/clavata.md

 ## Configuration Details

 - `server_endpoint`: The Clavata API endpoint (only if provided by Clavata.ai)
-- `policies`: List of policy configurations with aliases and IDs
+- `policies`: Map of policy aliases to each policy's unique ID in your Clavata.ai account
 - `label_match_logic`: (Optional) `ALL` requires all labels specified for a rail to match, `ANY` requires at least one match.
 Defaults to `ANY` if not set.
 - `input/output`: Flow-specific configurations
   - `policy`: The policy alias to use for this flow